tweerlei/plumber/README.md

 * This tool is designed to process *many* items rather than *large* items, so at the moment each item is expected to fit into memory (no streaming).

+* For the same reason, there is no option to sort items.

 * Options are global, so you can't e.g. use different CSV separators for reading and writing.

+* Only one set of credentials per type is supported, so you can't read from one Database/Kafka/AWS account and write to another.

 * Due to limitations in the used AWS SDK, SSO credentials can not be used directly (https://github.com/aws/aws-sdk-java/issues/2434).